-Four-Year Plans, Career Exploration, & 8th Grade Guideways
+Four-Year Plans

-Students will re-assess their work interests & values as a part of the 8th grade guideways.
+Students will re-assess their work interests in 8th grade.
 They will also explore potential careers of their choosing and compare them side-by-side.
 In addition to exploring potential areas of interests, students will make an initial four-year plan for their high school coursework.